-To gauge the attainment of this campus-wide goal, which impacts faculty, staff, and students past and present in each college and division, and to measure the efficacy of such education and training across these disciplines on our campus, we rely on assessment.
+To gauge the attainment of UNR's first Core Theme (Learning), one which impacts faculty, staff, and students past and present in each college and division, and to measure the efficacy of such education and training across these disciplines on our campus, we rely on assessment.
 Assessment allows us to investigate how well we are fulfilling our educational mission and to make data-driven decisions in both identifying effective curricula and considering whether or not curricula should be revised.
 In its ideal practice, assessment is not a passing trend but an honest and reflective evaluation of the goals and objectives of our degree programs and of our students' success in learning, retaining, and integrating bodies of knowledge and skills encountered in the Core Curriculum, majors, and minors.

 Assessment on campus involves three levels of review and analysis: institutional, program, and course.
 In outcomes-based assessment at UNR, we thus seek to document student learning in relation to the goals and expectations of degree programs, colleges and divisions, and the university, including the Core Curriculum, and to collect evidence at specific points in the curriculum for measuring student learning.